 Food in Costa Rica is simple but delicious, and you will have access to a great variety of fruits, veggies, and dairy products in Costa Rica.
-Meals at the ranger stations often include rice and beans; other common items include tortillas, salads, chicken, fish, pork, beef, pastas, soups, cereals, sandwiches, cheese, fruits, veggies and fresh- squeezed juices.
-You will help prepare meals with the family sometimes, and you may also sometimes make your own meals.
-The pictures on the right present typical Costa Rican food.
+Meals at your host family often include rice and beans; other common items include tortillas, salads, chicken, fish, pork, beef, pastas, soups, cereals, sandwiches, cheese, fruits, veggies and fresh-squeezed juices.
+You will help prepare meals with your host family, and you will experience a whole new way of cooking and preparing food.
+Vegetarians should have no problems with the diet in Costa Rica.
+Since Costa Rica is a tropical country, the variety of vegetables and fruits is fairly large.

 Nonetheless, it is important to let us know about any dietary needs in advance so the family is notified and they can prepare accordingly.
 Those who follow a vegan diet should note that tofu is not readily available in Costa Rica, especially on the Osa Peninsula.
-You will be offered three meals a day usually breakfast is early around 7am, lunch around 12 o'clock; and dinner is around 6 p.m.
+You will be offered three meals a day usually breakfast is early around 7am, lunch between 12 and 1; and dinner between 6 and 7 p.m.
 You will have coffee and other snacks available at the project throughout the day as well - just talk to your host family about your needs.